BlueFresher/manual/source/soccerserver.rst

 |time_extended            | 0    | before_kick_off      |					 |
 +-------------------------+------+----------------------+----------------------------------------+

-where Side is either the character ‘l’ or ‘r’, OSide means opponent’s side. tc is the time (in number of cycles) until the subsequent play mode will be announced
+where Side is either the character *l* or *r*, OSide means opponent’s side. tc is the time (in number of cycles) until the subsequent play mode will be announced